7 Pantry Essentials for the Mediterranean Diet

 3. Dried Whole Grains

-How to use them: Cook whole wheat pasta for a quick dinner base: toss them with sautéed vegetables, bitter greens and olive oil.
-Make tabbouleh with bulgur (or quinoa for gluten-free option), parsley, tomatoes, and lemon.
-Serve hearty stews over brown rice or couscous.
-Bake whole wheat flatbreads to accompany any meal.
+Make tabbouleh with bulgur (or quinoa for a gluten-free option), parsley, tomatoes, and lemon.
+Serve stews over brown rice or couscous.
+Bake whole wheat flatbreads, which go with nearly everything.

 4. Tinned Tomatoes

-What to buy: High-quality canned whole or diced tomatoes (San Marzano or similar).
-Many Mediterranean cooks prefer canned tomatoes for cooking, even when fresh are available — the canning process at peak ripeness concentrates flavour and makes lycopene more bioavailable.
+Many Mediterranean cooks prefer canned tomatoes for cooking, even when fresh ones are available.
+The canning at peak ripeness concentrates flavour and makes a nutrient called "lycopene" more bioavailable.

 Storage: Unopened cans last 18–24 months in a cool pantry.
 Once opened, transfer to glass containers and refrigerate for up to 5 days, or freeze for 3 months.

-Nutritional benefits: Tomatoes are rich in lycopene, a powerful antioxidant associated with reduced risk of heart disease and certain cancers.
-They also provide vitamin C, potassium, and vitamin K. Cooking tomatoes with olive oil dramatically increases lycopene absorption.
+Nutrition: Tomatoes are rich in lycopene, a powerful antioxidant associated with reduced risk of heart disease and certain cancers.

-How to use them: Simmer with olive oil, garlic, and herbs for quick pasta sauce.
+How to use them: Simmer with olive oil, garlic, and herbs for a quick pasta sauce.
 Add to bean stews and lentil soups for depth and acidity.
-Make shakshuka by poaching eggs in spiced tomato sauce.
-Create Greek-style braised chicken with tomatoes, olives, and oregano.

-Pack them into sterilised jars, add 1 tablespoon lemon juice per jar for acidity, and process in a boiling water bath for 45 minutes for shelf-stable storage, or simply freeze in portions for up to 6 months.
+Simmer in a water bath for 45 minutes for shelf-stable storage, or simply freeze in portions for up to 6 months.

 5. Dried Herbs & Spices

-What to buy: Dried oregano, cumin, sweet and smoked paprika, bay leaves, and dried thyme.
 Keep garlic and onions on hand always — they're the starting point for countless Mediterranean dishes.
-Fresh herbs like parsley, basil, and mint should be purchased as needed.
+Fresh herbs like parsley, basil, and mint should be bought as needed.

 Storage: Dried herbs and spices lose potency over time.
 Store in airtight containers away from light and heat, and replace after one year.
 Garlic and onions keep best in a cool, dark, well-ventilated place — not the refrigerator.

-Store fresh herbs in the refrigerator: hardy herbs (rosemary, thyme) wrapped in damp paper towels; tender herbs (basil, parsley) stems-down in water like a bouquet.
+Store fresh herbs in the refrigerator: keep hardy herbs (rosemary, thyme) wrapped in damp paper towels; tender herbs (basil, parsley) stems-down in water like a bouquet.

 How to use them: Start virtually every savoury dish with sautéed garlic and onion.
 Add dried oregano to Greek salads, grilled meats, and roasted vegetables.
-Use cumin in lentil stews, shakshuka, and bean dishes.
-Finish dishes with fresh parsley, basil, or mint for brightness and visual appeal.

-Make your own dried herbs: Tie fresh herb sprigs (oregano, thyme, rosemary) in small bundles and hang upside down in a warm, dry, dark place with good air circulation for 1–2 weeks until completely crispy; strip leaves from stems, crumble gently, and store in airtight glass jars away from light for up to one year.
+Make your own dried herbs: Tie fresh herb sprigs (oregano, thyme, rosemary) in small bundles and hang upside down in a warm, dry, dark place with good air circulation for 1–2 weeks until completely crispy.

 6. Jarred Brined Foods